edu3716/EukprotV3_TCS_saferSubset/README.md

 ![Screenshot from 2025-07-04 18-09-06](https://github.com/user-attachments/assets/b159546f-22fb-4315-b02e-69c5b8f783f4)

-NOTE: Do not pay attention to sequence names, as this were reformatted for standarization purposes in order to facilitate the manual inspection of the phylogenies.
+NOTE: Do not pay attention to the number values on the sequence names, as this were reformatted for standarization purposes in order to facilitate the manual inspection of the phylogenies.